top of page

 What can gluten affect?

 Gluten can affect and damage the digestive system, which includes the stomach, liver, small and large intestines.
 It can also affect and damage the esophageal rings leading from the throat to the stomach.
 Gluten can cause malnutrition due to the damage of the small intestines, which includes the duodenum, jejunum, and ileum.
 The duodenum breaks down food, the jejunum absorbs nutrients to carry to the blood, and the ileum is also responsible for nutrient absorption.
 When these become damaged they can no longer do their job.
-Gluten can even affect the skin, causing dermatitis herpetiformis (DH), which affects 1 in 3,300 people.
+Gluten can even affect the skin, causing dermatitis herpetiformis (DH).

 So is gluten good for anyone?